Did You Suffer a Slip and Fall at a School? Here’s What to Know

 Don’t hesitate to seek professional guidance if your slip and fall at a school has caused you physical injury or financial hardship.

-Don’t Face a Schoolhouse Tumble Alone: Rosen Justice Injury Lawyers Can Help
+Don’t Face a Schoolhouse Tumble Alone: Call Rosen Justice Injury Lawyers 24/7 for a Free Consultation

-Our team of trusted Philadelphia personal injury attorneys has over 75 years of combined experience and a proven track record in slip-and-fall cases.
+Our team of trusted Philadelphia personal injury lawyers has over 75 years of combined experience and a proven track record in slip-and-fall cases.

 We understand the complexities of premises liability law and are dedicated to helping Philadelphia victims fight back and recover the compensation they deserve.